 |

 Old Poquonock Burying Ground Poquonock Bridge Union Street Fire Station, 1927 Washington Lodge #70, 1902 Tunxis Theater, 1922 Hayden-Thompson Building, ca. 1850 Windsor Train Station, 1869-1870 Mason Building, 1908 Freight House, ca. 1870 World War II Memorial, ca. 1950 Tobacco Reliefs, 1943 U.S. Post Office, 1963 World War I Memorial, 1920 & 1957 Mullaley Building, ca. 1875 Col. James Loomis House, 1822 Murphy Building, ca. 1875 Old Post Office Building, ca. 1885 John E. Luddy House, 1921 Amy Archer-Gilligan House, ca. 1880 Loomis Fountain, 1903 Windsor Federal Building, 1956 Mack Brick Plaque, 1830 Roger Ludlow Plaque, 1914 Windsor Town Hall, 1965-1967 Windsor Trust Building, 1929 Veterans of Foreign Wars Building, 1941 Huntington House, 1902 Plaza Building, 1929 Rev. Reuel Hotchkiss Tuttle House, 1865 To the Patriots of Windsor, 1929 Grace Episcopal Church, 1865 Col. Oliver Mather House at the Windsor Public Library, 1777 Bart's Restaurant, 1946 Farmington River Railroad Bridge, 1867 Palisado Cemetery, 1633 St. Gabriel Church, 1916 First Church in Windsor Meetinghouse, 1794 Strong-Howard House, 1757-1830 Windsor Grist and Saw Mill, ca 1862 Rev. William Russell House, 1755 Warham Mill Marker, 1933 John Mason Statue, 1889 & 1996 Horace Hayden Memorial, 1910 Dr. Hezekiah Chaffee House, ca. 1767 Founders of Windsor Monument, 1930 Pierson House, 1807 Deerfield World War II Honor Roll Windsor/Deerfield Garden Apartments Mills House Capt.
 Thomas Allyn House Stanadyne Samuel and Elijah Mills House Taylor and Fenn The Elijah Barber House Wilson Fire House Keney Park Poquonock Fire Company St. Casimir's Lithuanian Society Elm Grove Chapel, 1894 and Cemetery Roger Ludlow School Riverside Cemetery John Fitch High School Washington Park Stony Hill School Joseph Rainey House William Best House Archer Memorial A.M.E.
-Zion Church Drastic Park Dinosaur Sculptures Windsor Historical Society
+Zion Church Drastic Park Dinosaur Sculptures Mojo’s Breakfast, Lunch and Catering Windsor Historical Society

 Historic Sites Points of Interest Restaurants - Food Shopping Attractions Freedom Trail Sites About Contact Us Did You Know?
 Events Search Shad Selfies